Your day-by-day itinerary

 Over the next 8 days, you’ll experience some of the unspoiled, deserted beaches which North-East Brazil is famous for, as you get behind the wheel for a self-drive adventure along the ‘Linha Verde’ from Recife to Salvador.
 You’ll pass through tiny coastal villages, a colonial city, natural reserves and sweeping sand dunes, as you travel by car (and occasionally ferry) along this beautiful section of coastline, staying in charming, locally run pousadas along the way.

-You’ll spend your first night in the resort town of Porto de Galinhas (meaning chicken harbour!), a couple of hours from Recife, before heading further south and away from the usual tourist trail.
+You’ll spend your first night in the resort town of Porto de Galinhas, a couple of hours from Recife, before heading further south and away from the usual tourist trail.
 Your next stop will be São Miguel dos Milagres, around 3.5 hours further south, where you’ll spend 2 nights.
-This is a serene, picturesque little town next to a stretch of unspoiled coastline.
-The waters here are warm and shallow, sheltered by the reefs offshore, and you can relax by the beach, and also organise dune buggies, snorkels and boat trips locally if you’re feeling more active.
+This is a serene, picturesque little town next to a stretch of unspoiled coastline with warm and shallow waters, sheltered by the reefs offshore.
+Relax by the beach, rent a dune buggy, or head out snorkeling.
 There’s not too much going on around here, but isn’t that sort of the point?

-Finally, you’ll board another car ferry which will take you to the tiny, rustic village of Mangue Seco, situated at the tip of a sandy peninsula at the mouth of the Rio Real.
-The remote location amongst the dunes has spared this place from major development, and there’s not much more here than a church, lighthouse, and a scattering of houses, restaurants and guesthouses.
-It’s full of relaxed Bahian charm though, and there are few better places in Brazil to spend a couple of days forgetting all your worries.
-You’ll be staying 2 nights in a comfy pousada near the ocean, and if you get bored of sitting in the sun eating seafood then you can arrange quad bikes and watersports nearby.
-The area is also home to sea turtles.
+Finally, you’ll board another car ferry which will take you to the tiny, rustic village of Mangue Seco, situated at the tip of a sandy peninsula.
+There’s not much more here than a church, lighthouse, and a scattering of houses, restaurants and guesthouses.
+It’s full of relaxed Bahian charm though, and there are few better places in Brazil to spend a couple of days forgetting your worries.
+You’ll stay2 nights in a comfy pousada near the ocean, and if you get bored of sitting in the sun eating seafood then you can arrange quad bikes and watersports nearby.

 After taking the ferry back over the Rio Real, it’s a scenic 2.5-hour drive along the coast to Itacimirim – a peaceful haven where you can kick back, sink a few Caipirinhas, and enjoy the final night of your self-drive adventure.
 You’ll stay in a friendly pousada, with a nice pool, a good restaurant, and easy access to the beach.